NobUwU/vs-presence/README.md

 vs-presence is an extension fo Visual Studio Code that allows rich precense in your discord status!
-This extension is based off of ICrawl's [discord-vscode](https://github.com/iCrawl/discord-vscode) with the main difference being I will accept most pull request as long as they make sense and don't break any current features!
+This extension is based off of ICrawl's [discord-vscode](https://github.com/iCrawl/discord-vscode) with the main difference being I will accept most pull requests as long as they make sense and don't break any current features!

 ## Key Features